 Professor Feinstein is teaching Statistics this Fall in the MBA and EMBA Cores.

-The work on the number of undocumented immigrants has received a good deal of press coverage.
-Professor Feinstein was on the Fox & Friends morning news show on Tuesday, September 25 2018.
-He also had an interview with NPR Southern California Monday, September 24.
-Many other press organizations have cited the study, including the New York Times Magazine, the Los Angeles Times, and Forbes.
-He and his coauthors also published an Op-Ed in the New York Daily News.
+The work on the number of undocumented immigrants with Mohammad Fazel Zarandi and Ed Kaplan published in PLoS ONE in 2018 received a good deal of press coverage and attention from government agencies.
+Feinstein and Kaplan appeared on the Fox & Friends morning news show, Professor Feinstein conducted an interview with NPR Southern California, and there have been many references to the work, including in the New York Times Magazine, the Los Angeles Times, and Forbes.
+Professor Feinstein and his coauthors also published an Op-Ed in the New York Daily News.

 Watch Professor Feinstein's talk "Creativity & Complexity" at IMCIC in March 2015 here: https://www.youtube.com/watch?v=AGHJ4jXolyY .
 He discusses individual creative development, and modeling the creative development of fields.